 Bette Davis is among the notables buried at the Hollywood Hills Forest Lawn park.

-Although the Jackson family hasn't made an official statement, all signs seem to point toward Forest Lawn Memorial Parks and Mortuaries, the organization that has buried a vast number of Hollywood's notables.
+Although the Jackson family hasn't made an official statement, all signs seem to point toward Forest Lawn Memorial Parks and Mortuaries, the not-for-profit organization that has buried a vast number of Hollywood's notables.

 His comments, however, did not answer questions about where or when Jackson would be buried.

 There is speculation that the burial will be at Forest Lawn's Glendale location, but the media are swarming around the Hollywood Hills memorial park, located right off the freeway behind Disney Studios.
 Tito Jackson's ex-wife, Delores "Dee Dee" Jackson, is believed to be buried there.

 Forest Lawn Memorial is the first stop tourists make in search of the crypts of Hollywood greats.
 Numerous books and Web sites such as findagrave.com and seeing-stars.com claim to have insider knowledge about celebrity grave locations on the properties, but Forest Lawn is unrelentingly secretive about who, exactly, is entombed in its parks.